 Roadway Management System

-The Roadway Management System (RMS) is the primary means for defining and monitoring the state-owned highway network, maintaining an inventory of the roadway features, conditions, and characteristics, and providing decision-makers with the information that is necessary for funding, business planning, project design, and maintenance programming.
+The Roadway Management System (RMS) is the primary means for defining and monitoring the state-owned highway network, maintaining an inventory of the roadway features, conditions, and characteristics, and providing decision-makers with the information necessary for funding, business planning, project design, and maintenance programming.

 Data stored and managed in RMS includes roadway geometry information, traffic information, pavement and shoulder history, maintenance history, municipal and legislative boundaries, intersections, roadside features, structure locations, railroad crossings information, pavement testing, condition survey information (including guide rail and drainage features), and posting/bonding information.
 One of the primary uses of RMS is the annual allocation of highway maintenance funds.